boopathikumar018/docsify-darklight-theme/docs/installation.md

 Follow the below steps:

-1. Move inside your docsify site folder and initilize npm with below command
+1. Move inside your docsify site folder and initialize npm with below command

 ```bash
     npm init